 The Desert View Watchtower in Grand Canyon National Park was designed by architect Mary Colter in the 1930s for the Fred Harvey Company.
 Colter based her design on prehistoric architecture in Mesa Verde, Hovenweep, Chaco, and Wupatki, using stone native to the Grand Canyon to encase a steel frame (learn more about the construction of the tower here), and commissioned Hopi artist Fred Kabotie to paint the walls of the Hopi Room, the first level of the tower.
 Fred Geary, artist for the Fred Harvey Company, painted the walls and ceilings of the second and third floors with designs from prehistoric sites across the Southwest, and Chester Dennis, another Hopi artist and lead Hopi dancer at the dedication of the Watchtower in 1933, added incised petroglyph designs.

 ~All photographs used on this page are by Michael Quinn, National Park Service, unless otherwise noted.
-Additional historic photos can be found here on the Virtual Museum, and more photos are available here from the National Park Service.
+Additional historic photos can be found here on the Virtual Museum.

 The first floor of the Watchtower is the Hopi Room, painted by Fred Kabotie.
 The central design is a large circular painting depicting the Hopi Snake Legend— the story of the Chief’s young son who was the first man to navigate the Colorado River and who later became the first Snake Priest.

 Excerpted below are Kabotie’s explanations of his murals, as provided in Mary Colter’s 1933 book Watchtower at Desert View and its Relation, Architecturally, to the Prehistoric Ruins of the Southwest, reprinted (link opens in new window) with illustrations by the Grand Canyon Association in 2015.